jthies/dcse-summerschool/lab3/README.md

     - loading one double (value) and one integer (column index) per matrix element
     - loading one integer per row (row pointer)
     - loading once the input vector `x`
     - loading and storing once the result vector `y=Ax.`
+    What is the computational intensity (ratio of Flops/Byte) for performing an SpMV?
+Is this compute- or memory-bound?
 1. Run the driver with this matrix, measuring the MEM_DP group with ``likwid-perfctr.`` Use four MPI processes with 12 threads each.
    This is set up for you in the job script.
 Submit it with, e.g.: ``sbatch run_spmv_on_cpu.sh /scratch/$USER/suite-sparse-matrices/af_shell10.mtx``.